Explicit Stabilised Gradient Descent for Faster Strongly Convex Optimisation

-The following result, proved in the appendix, evaluates the effective convergence rate of ESGD, as given by~\eqref{eq:rate}, \moda{in} the limit of $\eta \rightarrow \infty$. \begin{prop} With the choice of step size $h$ and number $s$ of internal stages in (\ref{eq:condition_2a}), the effective convergence rate $c_{esgd}(\kappa)$ of ESGD for solving \moda{problem}~(\ref{eq:main}) with $f$ given in (\ref{eq:quad}) satisfies
+The following result, proved in the appendix, evaluates the effective convergence rate of RKCD, as given by~\eqref{eq:rate}, \moda{in} the limit of $\eta \rightarrow \infty$. \begin{prop} With the choice of step size $h$ and number $s$ of internal stages in (\ref{eq:condition_2a}), the effective convergence rate $c_{rkcd}(\kappa)$ of RKCD for solving \moda{problem}~(\ref{eq:main}) with $f$ given in (\ref{eq:quad}) satisfies

 \end{prop} Above, $c_{opt}(\kappa)$ is the optimal convergence rate of a first-order algorithm, which is achieved by the conjugate gradient (CG) algorithm for quadratic $f$; see~\cite{N14}.
-Put differently, Proposition \ref{prp:eff} states that ESGD nearly achieves the optimal convergence rate in the limit of $\eta\rightarrow\infty$\footnote{In practice, as $\eta$ becomes larger the number of stages $s$ grows; see (\ref{eq:condition_2a}). \moda{Therefore, the largest possible} $\eta$ \moda{is dictated by} the computational budget in terms of gradient evaluations.}. \moda{Moreover, it is perhaps remarkable that} the performance of ESGD relative to the conjugate gradient \emph{improves} as the condition number of $f$ worsens, namely, as $\kappa$ increases.
-The non-asymptotic behaviour of ESGD is numerically investigated in Figure \ref{fig:figc1}, corroborating Proposition \ref{prp:eff}.
-As illustrated in Section \ref{sec:numerics}, Algorithm \ref{alg:ESGD} also applies to non-quadratic optimization problems. \footnote{For a non-quadratic $f \in \mathcal{F}_{\ell,L}$, the parameters $h$ and $s$ should be chosen again using~\eqref{eq:condition_2a}, where $\kappa=L/\ell$.}
+Put differently, Proposition \ref{prp:eff} states that RKCD nearly achieves the optimal convergence rate in the limit of $\eta\rightarrow\infty$\footnote{In practice, as $\eta$ becomes larger the number of stages $s$ grows; see (\ref{eq:condition_2a}). \moda{Therefore, the largest possible} $\eta$ \moda{is dictated by} the computational budget in terms of gradient evaluations.}. \moda{Moreover, it is perhaps remarkable that} the performance of RKCD relative to the conjugate gradient \emph{improves} as the condition number of $f$ worsens, namely, as $\kappa$ increases.
+The non-asymptotic behaviour of RKCD is numerically investigated in Figure \ref{fig:figc1}, corroborating Proposition \ref{prp:eff}.
+As illustrated in Section~\ref{sec:numerics}, Algorithm~\ref{alg:RKCD} \moda{can also be used effectively for optimization problems with non-quadratic $f \in \mathcal{F}_{\ell,L}$}.\footnote{We remark that the parameters $h$ and $s$ should then also be chosen using~\eqref{eq:condition_2a}, where $\kappa=L/\ell$.}